wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/4-troubleshoot-direct-routing-issues.md

 **Grant-CsOnlineVoiceRoutingPolicy -Identity "Ken Myer" -PolicyName $Null** **Grant-CsOnlineVoiceRoutingPolicy -Identity "Ken Myer" -PolicyName "RedmondPolicy"**

-After a few hours the user should see the dial pad on the Calls screen.
+After a few hours, the user should see the dial pad on the Calls screen.

 ### Health dashboard for Direct Routing

 The Health Dashboard for Direct Routing allows you to monitor the interface between the Session Border Controller (SBC) and Direct Routing.
-The Health Dashboard provides both high level information about the connected SBCs and detailed information.
+The Health Dashboard provides both high-level information about the connected SBCs and detailed information.
 You must be logged in as an administrator with permission to access the health dashboard.

 :::image type="content" source="../media/health-dashboard-direct-routing.png" alt-text="Health Dashboard for Direct Routing" lightbox="../media/health-dashboard-direct-routing.png":::